-Learning Unlimited was founded in 2007 by a group of alumni who had been involved with Splash at MIT and wanted to make educational opportunities more readily available for all students.
+Learning Unlimited was founded in 2007 by a group of alumni who had been involved with Splash at MIT and Stanford, and wanted to make educational opportunities more readily available for all students.
 With the mission of creating educational opportunities for high school and middle school students, and to provide leadership and teaching opportunities for college students’ Learning Unlimited strives to engage students of all ages in an educational setting to share and discover their passions.
 We accomplish our mission through our core values:

 Learning Unlimited encourages university students to choose what they most want to teach, using their passion as a resource for effective teaching.
 Meanwhile, pre-college students choose their own courses, often among hundreds of options, at each of our programs.
 In this way they become personally invested in their learning.
 Research has found that choice is a key component to building internal motivation.

 Learning Unlimited believes that every student should have access to exciting educational experiences.
 We work to spread our programs as broadly as possible, and to ensure that all programs are either low-cost (with fee waivers available for those with need) or completely free.

 We encourage children who attend LU’s programs to use Splash as a jumping off point to more low-cost or free educational oppertunities to further cultivate their passions.
 Often times these programs are run by the same students who run Splash.